i 130 instruction i 130 instruction

 3. Mail the Application: Send the completed I-130 form and accompanying documents to the appropriate USCIS address based on your state.
 The USCIS website provides specific addresses for different types of petitions.

 4. Receive Receipt Notice: After submission, expect a notice from USCIS confirming receipt of your application.
-This notice contains a receipt number, which allows tracking of your case online.
+This notice contains a receipt number, which allows you to track your case online.

 5. Monitor Your Case: Regularly check the status of your petition online using the receipt number and respond promptly to any Requests for Evidence (RFEs) if they arise.